 Pucarini is an early-stage, high-sulfidation gold project located in Lampa Province, Department of Puno.
-The 1,000 ha concession is 43 km from Juliaca, the region's largest commercial centre and 830 km southeast of Lima.
+The 1,000 hectare concession is 43 kilometre from Juliaca, the region's largest commercial centre, and 830 kilometre southeast of Lima.
 The property is 100% owned by Forte Minerals Corp with a 1% Net Smelter Return royalty held by GlobeTrotters.
-In 2020, the Company staked a further 16,100 hectares comprining 9 separate alteration anomalies within the Pucarini district.
-These argillic and sericitic alteration anomalies will be subject to further investigation and surface exploration in 2022.
+In 2020, the Company staked a further 16,100 hectares comprising 9 separate alteration anomalies within the Pucarini district.
+These argillic and sericitic alteration anomalies were field evaluated during the first half of 2022.